Mounikajain/register2/README.md

 # register2
-registration form for the hackthon
+registration form for the Hackthon